zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/range.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The **Range Element** displays a [\<input type="range"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) HTML element, use it to allow users enter a numeric value in a specified range which precise value, however, is not considered important.
+The **Range Element** displays a [\<input type="range"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) HTML element, use it to allow users to enter a numeric value in a specified range which precise value, however, is not considered important.

 ![Range Element](/assets/ytp/forms/fields/range.webp)